 With the rush to embrace mobile technologies and the productivity gains which come from employees being connected 24/7, companies are fighting a battle between improved productivity and increased security and privacy risk.
-As the mobile space matures, more vendors and platforms are offering options to protect corporate data by enabling
+As the mobile space matures, more vendors and platforms are offering options to protect corporate data by enabling remote wipe scenarios.

 Remote wipe is a must-have security feature for any company allowing users to synchronize email to mobile devices.

 Remote wiping works something like this: Jill, a product owner for XYZ Development, carries an iPhone with her everywhere she goes.
 Her full corporate email account is synced to the device, which is locked with a complex alpha-numeric passphrase.
 Jill's email includes numerous threads covering proprietary intellectual property (IP) related to the company's next-generation application.
 Jill makes a major career decision to leave the corporate world and join a small consulting firm specializing in Agile project management.
 She wants to keep her iPhone, so for her last few days she maintains a low profile and doesn't voluntarily share her plans.
 At the end of her last day, access to her company account is terminated -- but all that email data is still on her phone.
 The following day, the IT director realizes Jill hasn't volunteered her phone.
 Worried about the potential release of IP, the director initiates a remote wipe.
 The email account on Jill's phone attempts to initiate another sync, and the remote wipe command is sent from the server to the device.
 In seconds, all data on Jill's phone is erased and it's returned to factory condition.